-The study employs two prinxies in capture this admittedly broad measure of efficiency: spending per capita and employment per capita.
-In other words, the study assumes that the amount of money cities spend and the number of consumers of money causes spent and the number of employees they deploy to deliver a comparable set of services - on a per capita hasis - is indicative of their relative level of efficiency.
+The study employs two proxies to capture this admittedly broad measure of efficiency: spending per capita and employment per capita.
+In other words, the study assumes that the amount of money cities spend and the number of employees they deploy to deliver a comparable set of services - on a per capita basis - is indicative of their relative level of efficiency.

 To measure efficiency among cities, IBM has created the Multivariate Index of City Efficiency (MICE).
-The MICE combines the two major measures of efficiency-spending per capita and employment per capita-into a single nietrie that gives equal weight to each measure.
-The resulting score is then applied to a scale that applies the rating of "1" or the most efficience with the among a major of "2" or the house efficience with the among a major of "2" or the house of the company of the second or the company of the second or the secon efficient city in the sample and a rating of "100" to the least efficient city in the sample.
-The remaining 98 cities are then arrayed an the scale based on how their MICE score compares to the other cities in the sample.
+The MICE combines the two major measures of efficiency - spending per capita and employment per capita - into a single metric that gives equal weight to each measure.
+The resulting score is then applied to a scale that applies the rating of "1" to the most efficient city in the sample and a rating of "100" to the least efficient city in the sample.
+The remaining o8 cities are then arrayed on the scale based on how their MICE score compares to the other cities in the sample.